 The Common Buzzard breeds in whole Europe, except in Scandinavia's far north, Iceland and a part of Ireland.
 Common Buzzards living in Northern Europa migrate to France in winter.

 The Common Buzzard is often considered as a lazy bird.
 It might look lazy when seen quietly perched for a long time, but, in fact, it's a very active bird, flying back and forth above fields and forests.
 The Common Buzzard eats small mammals caught on the ground, but also birds, reptiles, batrachians and insects.
 This species has a great adaptability.
 This is perhaps the reason why it has high breeding figures.
 It is famous for its way of capturing moles.
 It watches the ground and, at the moment the soil moves, it flies suddenly off its perch and captures the animal without hesitation.
-Major part of its preys are captured after having been visually located during low altitude circling flights, but also after searching at an altitude of about 100 meters.

 The Common Buzzard has also a keen ear, and can trace a mouse movement in the grass.

 When the prey is located, the buzzard soars slowly towards the ground, lands, runs quickly with agility and captures its prey.

 The Common Buzzard is non-migrant and very territorial.
 Once a pair has chosen its territory, it will remain there for its whole life.
 Their juveniles break up in the neighbourhood and live in the vacant territories.